-2. Eleven Twelve payments, nine of which shall be paid on the basis of 1/12th of the annual salary and due on the District working day that is on or before the 15th of the month, unless the 15th of the month falls on a Monday which is a District holiday, of the months of September through May, the tenth and 11th consisting of two payments for the months of July and August, due on the last working day of the school term, and the eleventh 12th payment released on or before the 7th District workday following the members' last working day of the school term the regularly scheduled monthly June payroll.

-- B. A member's per diem shall be the member's annual salary divided by the 182 workdays in the school term. - C. Members will have regular pay, addenda, cash-in of personal leave, and mileage reimbursements automatically deposited in any financial institution of their choice. - D. If there is a substantial change in the school calendar, the District will meet with AEA to discuss payment options.
+- A. Each member shall receive annual salary in the following manner: - 1.
+Employees hired prior to June 1, 2017 and receiving ten salary payments will continue to receive ten salary payments until such time they elect an alternative payment schedule. - 2.
+Twelve payments, nine of which shall be paid on the basis of 1/12th of the annual salary and due on the District working day that is on or before the 15th of the month, unless the 15th of the month falls on a Monday which is a District holiday, of the months of September through May, the tenth and 11th consisting of two payments for the months of July and August, due on the last working day of the school term, and the 12th payment released on the regularly scheduled monthly June payroll. - B. A member's per diem shall be the member's annual salary divided by the 182 workdays in the school term. - C. Members will have regular pay, addenda, cash-in of personal leave, and mileage reimbursements automatically deposited in any financial institution of their choice. - D. If there is a substantial change in the school calendar, the District will meet with AEA the Association to discuss payment options.